antoinerg/sparql-query/README.md

 ### Look and Feel

 By default, the widget created by sparql-query is going to look ugly and you'll want to style it to ensure it fits into the theme of your web page.
-Below is a Handlebars template describing the DOM structure of a sparql-query widget.
+Below is a Handlebars template describing the DOM structure of the sparql-query widget.

 ```html
 <div id="linkeddata">